Fetal alcohol spectrum disorder: Recognition as a syndrome

-Recognition as a syndrome

-Fetal alcohol syndrome was named in 1973 by two dysmorphologists, Kenneth Lyons Jones and David Weyhe Smith of the University of Washington Medical School in Seattle, United States.
-They identified a pattern of "craniofacial, limb, and cardiovascular defects associated with prenatal onset growth deficiency and developmental delay" in eight unrelated children of three ethnic groups, all born to mothers who were alcoholics.
+Independently, in the U.S., Christy Ulleland at University of Washington Medical School conducted an 18-month study in 1968–1969 documenting the risk of maternal alcohol consumption among the offspring of 11 alcoholic mothers.
+This study is arguably the true source of the modern understanding.
+The infants were studied by dysmorphologists Kenneth Lyons Jones and David Weyhe Smith, colleagues of Ulleland at University of Washington, who identified a pattern of "craniofacial, limb, and cardiovascular defects associated with prenatal onset growth deficiency and developmental delay" in eight children.
 The pattern of malformations indicated that the damage was prenatal.
+They named these defects "fetal alcohol syndrome".
 News of the discovery shocked some, while others were skeptical of the findings.
 While many syndromes are eponymous, i.e. named after the physician first reporting the association of symptoms, Smith named FAS after the causal agent of the symptoms.
 He reasoned that doing so would encourage prevention, believing that if people knew maternal alcohol consumption caused the syndrome, then abstinence during pregnancy would follow from patient education and public awareness.
 At the time, nobody was aware of the full range of possible birth defects from FAS or its rate of prevalence.

 In 1978, within nine years of the Washington discovery, animal studies, including non-human monkey studies carried out at the University of Washington Primate Center by Sterling Clarren, had confirmed that alcohol was a teratogen.
 By 1978, 245 cases of FAS had been reported by medical researchers, and the syndrome began to be described as the most frequent known cause of intellectual disability.
 In 1979, the Washington and Nantes findings were confirmed by a research group in Gothenburg, Sweden.
 Researchers in France, Sweden, and the United States were struck by how similar these children looked, though they were not related, and how they behaved in the same unfocused and hyperactive manner.

-Over time, as subsequent research and clinical experience suggested that a range of effects could arise from prenatal alcohol exposure, the term "fetal alcohol effects" was used, but retired in 1996 and replaced with ARBD and ARND.
-In 2002, the US Congress mandated that the CDC develop diagnostic guidelines for FAS and in 2004 a definition of a term that already had been used by some in the nineties, the Fetal Alcohol Spectrum Disorder (FASD) was adopted, to include FAS as well as other conditions resulting from prenatal alcohol exposure.

-Currently, FAS is the only expression of prenatal alcohol exposure defined by the International Statistical Classification of Diseases and Related Health Problems and assigned ICD-9 and diagnoses.